 But we have more than that to share in today’s article.
 Our recommended fall outdoor activities for kids are fun for spending time with your family, because I can guarantee, the kids will not be the only ones that will enjoy them.

 So if you’re looking for some extra inspirations and ways to have fun together with your kids, keep on reading!

-Jump in leaf piles
+1. Jump in leaf piles

-Make a big enough pile in safe area, and jump in.
-I guarantee you’ll have fun too, just wait your turn, and let the kids first, will you?
+Make a big enough pile in a safe area and enjoy your time.
+I guarantee you’ll have fun too, just wait your turn, and let the kids go first, will you?